-Trusses are connected to each other, as well as to other building systems and bearings, through the use of proprietary connectors (sometimes called "connectors").
-These proprietary connectors, sold by Alpine, are manufactured to Alpine specifications and form an integral part of the complete TrusSteel system.
+Trusses are connected to each other, as well as to other building systems and bearings, through the use of proprietary connectors.
+These proprietary connectors, are manufactured by Alpine and form an integral part of the complete TrusSteel system.

 The following pages of this manual are an introduction to these connectors and their use.
 This introduction is not intended to be a comprehensive technical guide for each connection type.
 For complete technical data on each connection, please refer to the TrusSteel Standard Details.